-The application window for Cohort 4 of the Digital Health Leadership programme for applicants in Wales, Scotland, Northern Ireland and the Isles is now open until 21 June 2021, for Cohort 4 delegates to commence their learning in September 2021.
+The application window for Cohort 4 of the Digital Health Leadership programme has now closed and applicants in England will receive their outcomes w/c 28 June.
+Cohort 4 delegates will commence their learning in September 2021.

 Applications for candidates based in England were open from 1 April 2021 and closed on 4 May 2021.
 As well as an online application form, we also provided a downloadable version in Microsoft Word format so individuals could complete ‘offline’ and use for discussions with their executive sponsors.
 This contains the shortlisting criteria so that our scoring is transparent.